 The morning air was cold enough to bite.
-Frost coated the roofs, cars, even the train rails beneath us.
+Frost coated the roofs, cars, and even the train rails beneath us.
 I blew into my hands and rubbed them together, trying to get some warmth back in my fingers.

 Reika walked beside me silently.